ruby/TryRuby/source/about.html.markdown

 ### Privacy

-TryRuby.nl only uses session cookies.
+This website only uses session cookies.
 These store language preference and last lesson visited.
-The webserver stores visit information in the Apache combined log format.
-This includes ip address and date/time.
-The webserver that TryRuby.nl runs on is physically located in The Netherlands.
+You can find the privacy statement for the webserver this site is hosted on
+<a href="https://help.github.com/articles/github-privacy-statement/" target="_blank">here</a>.

 ### Source code